-Even though we live in the #MeToo and Time's Up age, when employers, businesses, and people around the world are starting to take sexual harassment and gender-based discrimination seriously and punishing the men and women responsible for ignoring or refusing to adhere to standards (and laws) of gender equality, gender discrimination in the workplace still exists.
+Even though we live in the #MeToo and Time's Up age, when employers, businesses, and people around the world are starting to take sexual harassment seriously and punishing the men and women responsible for ignoring or refusing to adhere to standards (and laws) of gender equality, gender discrimination in the workplace still exists.

 A Pew Research Survey conducted last year reveals that 42 percent of women say they have faced discrimination while at work.
 The most prevalent examples include women reporting earning less than men doing the same job or work as they are and being treated as incompetent.
 A smaller but still significant percentage (16 percent and 15 percent respectively) reported experiencing repeated, small slights at work and receiving less support from senior leaders compared with their male counterparts in similar roles.

 An online survey conducted by Stop Street Harassment reveals that 81 percent of women and 43 percent of men have experienced some type of sexual harassment—one form of gender discrimination—in their lifetimes.
 And a Marist Poll finds that 22 percent of adults and 35 percent of women have experienced sexual harassment in the workplace.